UR3IQO/AngeliaLite/README.md

 # **AngeliaLite**
-**Overview**
+## **Overview**

 A two ADCs HF/50MHz direct sampling SDR transceiver with OpenHPSDR v2 compatible protocol.

 ![AngeliaLite SDR transceiver](AngeliaLite.jpg)

 Some time ago I designed an SDR module for my other projects.
-The module has two RX inputs (with DVGA and 14bits ADC) and one TX output (with 14bits DAC).
-There are also Cyclone 4 FPGA, configuration memory and all necessary components for clocking and power it up.
-The ADCs are clocked at 77.76MHz and the DAC is clocked at 155.52MHz.
+The module has two RX inputs (with DVGA and 14bits AD9255 ADC) and one TX output (with 14bits AD9744 DAC).
+There are also Cyclone 4 FPGA EP4CE22E22, configuration memory and all necessary components for clocking and power it up.
+The ADCs are clocked at 77.76MHz and the DAC is clocked at 155.52MHz by the low noise ABLJO-155.52MHz VCXO.

 The goal of this project was to build a base for the OpenHPSDR compatible SDR transceiver based on that SDR module.
 The FPGA firmware is based on the OpenHPSDR Angelia code, the NCO code is from the HermesLite2 project.
 There were many changes in the code to fit 4 DDCs into the relatively small and low pin count EP4CE22E22 FPGA, some changes were requied because of the different ADC/DAC sample rates.